qojulia/QuantumCumulants.jl/docs/src/symbolic_sums.md

 ```

 These two running-indices do not need to act on different Hilbert spaces.
-However, for indices acting on the same Hilbert space, a simplification occurs, as shown below.
+In particular, for indices acting on the same Hilbert space, a simplification occurs, as shown below.

 ```@example symbolic_sums
 k = Index(h,:k,N,ha)
 l = Index(h,:l,N,ha)

 ∑(σ(2,1,k)*σ(1,2,l),k,l)
 nothing #hide